MathHubInfo/Legacy-localmh/README.md

         * the return value should get a description if it is not clear from the description
     * every class attribute should get a PEP484 type annotation via ```# type: something```
     * every documentation string should end with a dot
+    * after a docstring there should be a new line
 * Code Standard
     * we should conform to PEP8
     * **NEVER** access private members outside of their class